Seiyuu Digest kicks off with this issue, covering one of the most impactful units in the seiyuu industry, 2014’s monster rookies, Lagrange Point.

 The instrumentals were exciting and completely different from what was being released during that year.
 Edgy guitar riffs and shamisen turned out to be a fantastic mix because the title track was an instant hit.
 At that time we reviewed the single.

 “(…)Ai, Dokusai -SAMURAI- features a clash of timeless titans: the rocking guitars and the traditional Japanese shamisen.
-An exotic mix that, if used with smarts, will make any song shine way more than your traditional rock track.
-That is exactly what happens in this track.
-Mikoto and Daisuke Iwasaki once again deliver us a superb instrumental/lyrics combo. (…)”
+An exotic mix that, if used with smarts, will make any song shine way more than your traditional rock track. (…)”

 The vocal performances were surprisingly high quality and showcased the versatility within this unit.
 Perfect harmonies, melodic, energetic performances wowed everyone.
 Okawa improved a lot in just a couple of months, displaying solid mid-tones and even tackling rap for the title track.